debraysimon/thingpark-global-sim/docs/device-manager-user-guide/create-devices/create-lorawan-device.md

         supported ISM bands.
 If the model is not in the list, contact your operator.

-        -\> The dialog box is updated with the model configuration.
+        -\&gt; The dialog box is updated with the model configuration.
 If the model supports LoRaWAN® 1.1, the dialog box is updated with related parameters.